About | History | Staff | Board of Directors | News

 Melanie’s passion for victim services began early on after being exposed to domestic violence, substance abuse, and sexual assault in her community.
 Seeing the lack of resources in rural areas pushed her toward the social services path, in the hopes of assisting in change.
 During her bachelor studies, she interned and volunteered with domestic violence and sexual assault agencies, working with survivors and their children as well as doing on-call work for the crisis line.
 After moving to Los Angeles, she worked with teenage foster youth, getting direct exposure to CSEC victims and the Life.

 After building rapport with CSEC victims, seeing and hearing first-hand the experiences and trauma caused by the Life, Melanie was moved to continue offering trauma-informed services and support to populations that need it most.
-She will start working toward an MSW with an emphasis in forensics starting in the fall with the goal of getting her LCSW and providing trauma therapy.
+Melanie is currently working toward a Masters in Social Work degree with the goal of getting her LCSW and providing trauma therapy.